DataEngineeringLabs/arrow2-convert/README.md

 - Support for generics, slices and reference is currently missing.

 This is not an exhaustive list.
 Please open an issue if you need a feature.

+### A note on nested option times

+Since the Arrow format only supports one level of validity, nested option types such as `Option<Option<T>>` after serialization to Arrow will lose intermediate nesting of None values.
+For example, `Some(None)` will be serialized to `None`,

 ## Memory